-If you chose Ad Hoc mode, then select the correct operating channel for your network using the Ad Hoc Wireless Channel drop-down menu.
+If you chose Ad-Hoc mode, then select the correct operating channel for your network in the Channel drop-down menu.
 The channel you choose should match the channel set on the other devices in your wireless network.
+Then select the appropriate network mode.
+Keep the default, Mixed, if you have Wireless-G (draft 802.11g) and Wireless-B (802.11b) devices in your network.
+Select G-Only if you have only Wireless-G devices in your network.

 • WEP - To enable WEP encryption, click the Enable radio button.
 To increase wireless network security, using WEP encryption is strongly recommended.
-Then click the WEP Settings button to configure the WEP settings.
-To disable WEP encryption, keep the default setting, Disable.
+Then click the Edit WEP Settings button to configure the WEP settings.
+To disable WEP encryption, keep the default, Disable.